New England Journal of Medicine March 24, 2011

 Endpoint

-Rate of decline in FEV1 and all-cause mortality
+Rate of decline in mean FEV1 before and after bronchodilation

-Key result: Tiotropium did not significantly slow the rate of FEV1 decline but improved lung function, quality of life, and reduced exacerbations over four years.
+Key result: Tiotropium did not significantly alter the long-term rate of decline in FEV1, but it significantly reduced exacerbation rates and improved quality of life.

 Tested